hpcleuven/VscDocumentation/source/compute/software/installing_software/julia.rst

 Julia environment on top of software module
 -------------------------------------------

-Julia environments can be created on top of a software module, inheriting all Julia packages available in it.
+Julia environments can be created on top of a software module and be made to *inherit* all Julia packages available in that module.

 1. Load the *base* software module